Grandparent Visitation Attorneys Passaic County, NJ

 However, relationships with parents can often become strained following a divorce, limiting a grandparent’s access and time with the children.
 As a grandparent, what are your rights to visitation in this scenario?
 As a parent, can you limit your children’s exposure to grandparents that you view as potentially harmful influences on your child’s development?

-At The Law Office of Del Sardo & Montanari, we are prepared to help families effectively resolve these difficult issues.
+The Montanari Law Group, we are prepared to help families effectively resolve these difficult issues.
 Our family law attorneys have already worked with many clients across Wayne, Clifton, Little Falls, and Passaic County, and we are ready to put our knowledge, experience, and compassionate service to work for you today.

 Grandparent Visitation Laws in New Jersey